isomerpages/pa-bukitcanberra/_volunteer-programmes/Health & Wellness/Virtual Zumba or Exercise Instructors.md

 	<tr>
 		<td>
 			<b>Requirements:</b><br>
-			a) Must be physically fit.<br>b) Experienced in conducting Zumba or Exercise
-<br>c)	Able to design and propose an exercise programme (Zumba/ Other Types of Exercises) suitable for seniors who are ambulant, or wheelchair bound.
+			a)    Design and propose an exercise programme (Zumba/Other types of exercises) suitable for both seniors who are ambulant and seniors who are wheelchair bound. <br>
-<br>d)	Able to conduct weekly or bi-weekly Zumba or other exercise programme for the seniors over zoom or other online video conferencing platforms
-<br>e)	Comfortable working with seniors
+			b) To be comfortable working with seniors.
-<br>f)	Experienced/have qualifications in designing and conducting exercise programmes for seniors is preferred
-<br>g)	Able to commit min 3 months
-<br>h)	Min age: 18
+<br>c)	Min age: 18
  <br>
 		</td>
 	</tr>